Skip to main content

 This can be difficult to prove because the prosecution must show that you had actual knowledge of the crime.
 Just suspecting that the felony was committed is not enough.

-Say your spouse calls you and tells you to bring them a new change of clothes.
+Say a loved one calls you and tells you to bring them a new change of clothes.
 You do, and later they are charged with a felony.
 Since you did not know about the crime and did not think you were helping someone avoid felony charges, you may have a viable defense.

 In this case, you couldn’t be charged as an accessory after the fact to murder since you didn’t know that the gun was used in the murder.
-However, you could still be charged with being an accessory after the fact regarding the gun violation, because you knew that Bob was already a convicted felon who shouldn’t have owned a gun.
+However, you could still be charged with being an accessory after the fact regarding the gun violation, because you knew that Bob was already a convicted felon who could not legally own a gun.

-The prosecution must also show that you knew the felon personally.
+The prosecution must also show that you knew the principal offender personally.
 That doesn’t necessarily mean knowing the felon’s name.
-You just have to know the identity.
-For example, if you see a robber escaping and decide to help them hide from the police, then you might be charged as an accessory after the fact.
+You just have to know their identity.
+For example, if you see a robber running out of a bank and decide to help them make their getaway from the police, then you might be charged as an accessory after the fact.

 Giving False Information

 Finally, you must actively try to hide the felon or lie to the police.
-Refusing to provide information is not enough to be charged.
+Refusing to provide information is not enough to be charged though it could lead to an obstruction of justice charge.

 But in some states, giving false information with the intent of diverting suspicion is enough to be charged as an accomplice (meaning you’re charged with whatever the felon is charged with).